anton-k/csound-live-sampler/README.md

 * sampler - describes the tracks of the performance and what bpm each track has and which sections we can loop and play in sequence.

-* controllers section describes mappings from MIDI-controller of our chice to parameters of performance
+* controllers section describes mappings from MIDI-controller of our choice to parameters of performance

 ### Quick start